Edible Plants

 $980.00

-Proud Mary acquired this original piece through Omba Arts Trust, an organization that since 2002 has traveled to remote Namibian resettlement farms to support and work alongside emerging San artists.
+Proud Mary acquired this original work through Omba Arts Trust, an organization that since 2002 has worked alongside emerging San artists in remote regions of Namibia.

-In addition to the upfront commission fee, 50% of the profit from the sale of this original art piece will go directly to the artist.
+In addition to the upfront commission fee, 50% of the profit from the sale of this original work goes directly to Anita.

 • Ships within 4 weeks

-This is a 1 of 1 original by Anita van Wyck in collaboration with Omba Arts Trust
+Authentication This is a 1 of 1 original by Anita van Wyk, acquired through Omba Arts Trust.

 Frame:

-Proud Mary acquired this original piece through Omba Arts Trust, an organization that since 2002 has traveled to remote Namibian resettlement farms to support and work alongside emerging San artists.
+Proud Mary acquired this original work through Omba Arts Trust, an organization that since 2002 has worked alongside emerging San artists in remote regions of Namibia.

-In addition to the upfront commission fee, 50% of the profit from the sale of this original art piece will go directly to the artist.
+In addition to the upfront commission fee, 50% of the profit from the sale of this original work goes directly to Anita.

 • Ships within 4 weeks

-This is a 1 of 1 original by Anita van Wyck in collaboration with Omba Arts Trust
+Authentication This is a 1 of 1 original by Anita van Wyk, acquired through Omba Arts Trust.

 I am focused on providing for my family and inspiring the younger generation in my community to learn about their culture and practice their creativity.